Krakkerz/Optimaxx-Backend/SPRINT.md

 Who did what in this sprint:
 - Mark
-  - initial backend reservation implementation
+  - Initial backend reservation implementation
-  - few tests
+  - Few tests
 - Simon
   - Dummy Data Config
   - ShowingResponse and ShowingService on backend